Alessandro201/fss/README.md

  627.52 MB
 ```

+## Citations
+The code for this app was adapted from [diskus](https://github.com/sharkdp/diskus) by sharkdp.
+Furthermore the size filtering was taken from [fd](https://github.com/sharkdp/fd) by the same author.
+He makes some really great programs, go check them out!

 ## Usage
 ```bash
 Computes disk-usage for the given entries and groups them by extension or file types